Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 - Defining Vocal Presence

-A well-honed vocal presence can make a real difference to careers, negotiations, and relationships.
+Vocal presence can make a real difference to careers, negotiations, and relationships.

 - Susan Room.

-- Decoding Executive Presence
+- Decoding Physical Presence

 Both types of presence are particularly important when it comes to getting stakeholders on board, shaping company culture, and smoothly handling difficult situations and conversations with confidence and authenticity.
 Neither is a birth right.
 They can be learned.